How Do DC Girls Find Help Through Programs for Troubled Teens?

-In the best-case scenario, puberty is unpleasant.
+For many young people, puberty is unpleasant.
 At worst, it turns into all-our war capable of pulling families apart, ruining relationships, and causing severe distress for all involved.
-In most situations, a girls puberty will fall somewhere in the middle.
+In most situations, a girl’s puberty will fall somewhere in the middle.
 To make matters worse, these are the formative years simply hoping the problem will go away on its own typically does more damage than good in the long run.
 Fortunately, programs for troubled teens can help DC families make it through this difficult period.

 Asheville Academy for Girls, one of the leading programs for troubled teens, provides parents and daughters with the support and care required for the whole family to make it through this tumultuous period.
 Specifically targeted at ages 10-14, Asheville Academy for Girls guides troubled DC girls on their journey through adolescence into young adulthood.